HenrikJoreteg/human-javascript/ch06 - models.md

 // ...and set it back
 model.set('ids', myIds);

-// we would never get a change event from backbone
+// we would never get a change event from Backbone
 ```

-If you understand javscript you'll realize this isn't a flaw in backbone, it's just because javascript passes objects by reference.
+If you understand javscript you'll realize this isn't a flaw in Backbone, it's just because javascript passes objects by reference.

-As a result, when backbone gets the "set" event it just compares `this.get('ids') === newIds` which will always be true, because you're comparing the same object not a copy of it.
+As a result, when Backbone gets the "set" event it just compares `this.get('ids') === newIds` which will always be true, because you're comparing the same object not a copy of it.

 The same is true with dates.
 If you get a date object, call a method on it, like `setHours()` and set it back, you'd never get a change event.
 So you wouldn't know you need to update your view.